code-distortion/backoff/README.md

     ->attempt($action);
 ```

-> ***Note:*** This jitter type is applied by default.

 #### Equal Jitter

 Equal Jitter applies a random adjustment to the delay, within the range of *half* and the *full delay*.
-That is, between 50% and 100% of the delay.
+That is, between 50% and 100% of the base-delay.

 `$delay = rand($delay / 2, $delay)`